 Welcome to Tie Dye Diva’s stop on the Enchanted collection blog tour sponsored by Riley Blake Designs!
 We are super thankful to Dodi Poulsen of Two Sisters at Squirrel Hollow for again asking us to sew up one of her new collections – her designs are always perfect for children’s clothing and versatile for so many other projects too.

-Our Perfect A-Line Dress pattern is one of my go-tos when a I want a special fabric to take center stage on a smooth surface, unbroken by seams or gathers.
+Our Perfect A-Line Dress pattern for Baby (also available as Perfect A Line Dress Pattern for Girls 2 to 6) is one of my go-tos when a I want a special fabric to take center stage on a smooth surface, unbroken by seams or gathers.
 As soon as I saw the gorgeous pink plaid, I knew I wanted to use this pattern, along with our Knot or Not Headband pattern.
 The result is so cute and classic!

 An A-line dress is a great canvas for embellishments like applique or pockets, and we created some sweet and simple little foldover patch pockets we want to share with you today.

 How to Sew A Foldover Patch Pocket